BJP leader’s relative was freed in Mumbai drugs case, claims NCP’s Nawab Malik

 He alleged that the Narcotics Control Bureau were trying to defame the state government.

-One of the persons detained and later released by the Narcotics Control Bureau after the drugs bust in a cruise ship off Mumbai was a relative of a Bharatiya Janata Party leader, Nationalist Congress Party spokesperson Nawab Malik claimed on Thursday, according to NDTV.
+One of the persons detained and later released by the Narcotics Control Bureau after the drug bust in a cruise ship off Mumbai was a relative of a Bharatiya Janata Party leader, Nationalist Congress Party spokesperson Nawab Malik claimed on Thursday, according to NDTV.

 Malik told NDTV that he would release a video on Friday to prove his allegations.
 However, in a tweet later in the day, the spokesperson said that he had rescheduled to Saturday a press conference at which he had planned to release this evidence.

 “I am collecting more data and information to expose the wrongdoings of the NCB and therefore I am rescheduling my Press Conference,” he said.

-Malik told NDTV that he would release a video during a media briefing on Friday to prove his allegations.
-However, in a tweet later in the day, the spokesperson said that he has rescheduled his press conference to Saturday.

 The case pertains to a Narcotics Control Bureau raid on October 3 during which eight people, including actor Shah Rukh Khan’s son Aryan Khan, were detained.
 Khan and others were first sent to the central agency’s custody but remanded in judicial custody for 14 days on Thursday.